woofwoofinc/rktmachine/docs/building.rst

 The ``tools.qcow2`` image file contains binaries needed for VM setup which are too large to be delivered by Cloud Init.
 Specifically, it contains:

-- ``acbuild`` binaries for building new container images on the CoreOS VM.
+- acbuild binaries for building new container images on the CoreOS VM.
 - OCI image and runtime tools.
-- ``skopeo`` for working with and converting container images on the CoreOS VM.
+- skopeo for working with and converting container images on the CoreOS VM.
-- ``docker2aci`` for converting Docker images to ACI format.
+- docker2aci for converting Docker images to ACI format.
-- A statically linked ``avahid`` for broadcasting mDNS from the CoreOS VM so it can be addressed as ``rktmachine.local`` instead of by IP address.
+- A statically linked avahid for broadcasting mDNS from the CoreOS VM so it can be addressed as ``rktmachine.local`` instead of by IP address.

 The executable files are stored in a gzipped tar for compression.
-The image file itself cannot be compressed since this causes issues booting with ``corectl``.
+The image file itself cannot be compressed since this causes issues booting with corectl.
 The uncompression is not a significant problem since it is only needed for a one-shot operation on CoreOS VM boot.

 As in the previous section, SSH to the CoreOS VM and install the ``dev-rktmachine`` container image if not already available.
 Then start the